-Table 26.
-Details of Selected Analysis dialog box parameters (Sheet 2 of 2)
+Table 27.
+Details of Selected Analysis dialog box parameters

 Queue Manager Window

 Use the Queue Manager window to control the Xcalibur processing queue.
 Each time you select Processing options in the Run Sequence or Batch Reprocess dialog box in the Sequence Setup view, a queue service starts in the background.
 When the Run Manager program finishes an analysis, it sends the data to the queue for processing.
 Sequences are submitted using a first-in first-out queue priority.
 You can pause processing, resume processing, purge the queue, and obtain information about processing.